-Conversion rate: And of those people who clicked to the sales letter, how many people actually bought the product?
+Conversion rate: And of those people who clicked to the sales letter, how many of them actually bought the product?

 Most clients use these numbers to determine how successful their marketing campaigns are, including using your sales letter.
-But they might have a few other Key Performance Indicators (KPIs), such as how many emails did it take to get people to respond?
-How many days did they send those emails in order to trigger a response?
+But they might have a few other key performance indicators (KPIs), such as how many emails it took to get people to respond, or how many days they sent those emails to trigger a response.

 The best way to know what numbers matter to your client is to ask.
-And if you are uncertain what each number means, don’t be afraid to ask the client to walk you through each one.
+And if you’re not sure what each number means, don’t be afraid to ask the client to walk you through each one.

 What You Need to Know #7: Pick a niche, and then define what you do.
-Without a doubt, one of the easiest ways to be successful as a copywriter is picking a niche and then dominating it.
+Without a doubt, one of the easiest ways to be successful as a copywriter is to pick a niche and then dominate it.

 When you think of the names of “A-list” copywriters like some of the ones I mentioned earlier, what other trait do they have in common besides generating ideas?

-Steve Slaunwhite is an “A-list” copywriter specializing in writing for the B2B market (Business-to-Business) and so is Gordon Graham.
+Steve Slaunwhite is an “A-list” copywriter specializing in writing for the business-to-business (B2B) market, and so is Gordon Graham.

 So the first thing to do is figure out what industry attracts you.
 And then from there, determine the thing about your freelance writing service that makes you stand out from others.